Mikey2906884/pitch-and-fix-hackathon/changes/debugging.md

     - **_Fix:_** closed the div

+  - electronics-product1.html:407-410 missing contact information for warranty claims.

+    - **_Fix:_** created a paragraph for the use of a mailto: inside of an anchor tag.

   - electronics-product1.html:420-438 The product-card structure was needing to be corrected.

     - **_Fix:_** Restructured the product-card for product2 to match the product-card structure of product3 and product4.
 Separated the product image and product details in their respective div tags.
 Changed the button to be an Add to Cart button with the respective attributes